Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

     - upload photos to my posts
   - As a site Admin I can :
     - edit posts so that I can make changes to the post
+    - confirm to users that the post is waiting approval
-    - filter, approve or disapprove comments
+    - filter, approve or disapprove comments and posts
     - manage my blog content by creating ,reading,updating and deleting posts
     - manage and interact with the blog content as a superuser
   - As a User/Admin I can :